kamalgill/cloud-starterkit-flask-appengine/README.md

 # Starter Kit for Flask on Google App Engine

-Starter project template for running a Flask-based application on Google App Engine Standard Python 3 Runtime.
+Starter project template for running a Flask-based application as a Web API on Google App Engine Standard (Python 3.7 Runtime).

 The application structure of this starter kit is loosely inspired by the API chapter of Miguel Grinberg's [Flask Web Development (Second Edition)](http://oreilly.com/catalog/0636920089056) book,